coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Price 7,500 gp.

 **Stone of Weight (Loadstone):** This stone appears to be a dark, smoothly polished stone.
-It reduces the possessor's base land speed to one-half of normal.
-Once picked up, the stone cannot be disposed of by any nonmagical means---if it is thrown away or smashed, it reappears somewhere on his person.
+It reduces the possessor’s base land speed to one-half of normal.
+Once picked up, the stone cannot be disposed of by any nonmagical means—if it is thrown away or smashed, it reappears somewhere on his person.
 If a *remove curse* spell is cast upon a *loadstone,* the item may be discarded normally and no longer haunts the individual.